 (Yes, this has happened to me before and it sucks.)

-Chase your invoices, make sure you always have a contract, and trust your instincts.
+Be sure to chase your invoices, always have a contract in place prior to starting any work with a new client and trust your instincts.
 If something seems too good to be true, it probably is.

-6. This is the best job that I’ve ever had.
+6. This is the Best Job I’ve Ever Had

-I might be biased, but being a freelance writer is the best job in the world – and, as it stands, I never want to do anything else.
-This is my true calling in life.
-I love it with everything I have and everything that I am.
+Even so, I’ve never been more convinced that being a freelance blogger is the best job in the world – although I might be a little biased.
+As it stands, I never want to do anything else for a career.
+I feel like this is my true calling in life and I love it with everything I have and everything that I am.